phupn1510/ELK/README.md

 ## SELinux

-On distributions which have SELinux enabled out-of-the-box you will need to either re-context the files or set SELinux into Permissive mode in order for docker-elk to start properly.
+#On distributions which have SELinux enabled out-of-the-box you will need to either re-context the files or set SELinux into Permissive mode in order for docker-elk to start properly.
-For example on Redhat and CentOS, the following will apply the proper context:
+F#or example on Redhat and CentOS, the following will apply the proper context:

 ```bash
 .-root@centos ~